 The preload scanner exists because of blocked rendering and parsing.
 If these two performance issues never existed, the preload scanner wouldn't be very useful.
-The key to figuring out whether a web page benefits from the preload scanner depends on these blocking phenomena, and to do that, we can introduce an artificial delay for requests to find out where the preload scanner is working.
+The key to figuring out whether a web page benefits from the preload scanner depends on these blocking phenomena.
+To do that, you can introduce an artificial delay for requests to find out where the preload scanner is working.

-Let's take a page of basic text and images with a stylesheet.
-Because CSS files block both rendering and parsing, we can introduce an artificial delay of two seconds for the stylesheet through a proxy service.
+Take this page of basic text and images with a stylesheet as an example.
+Because CSS files block both rendering and parsing, you introduce an artificial delay of two seconds for the stylesheet through a proxy service.
 This delay makes it easier to see in the network waterfall where the preload scanner is working.